wejdanturki7/Lab-3/README.md

 Create a dart file that contains the following functions :

 ## The first function:
-Write a function `charactersNumber` that receives a `String` value.
-The function *returns* the number of characters and spaces in that received value.
+Write a function `deleteLastCharacter` that receives `String`.
+The function deletes the last character of the text and *returns* the text value after deletion.

 #